Best Black Friday Fitness Equipment Deals See Deals

 When a plate is calibrated, it means the actual weight is less likely to deviate from the stated weight.
 Some weight plates, for example, might state 45 pounds.
 But if you weigh it, you could get an actual weight of anywhere from 40 to 50 pounds (typically, inaccurate plates are lighter, not heavier).
 Calibrated weight plates are machined to precision.

-Available in both kilos and pounds and made to IPF specs, these Rogue Calibrated Steel Weight Plates have a tight weight tolerance of just 15 grams more or less than the stated weight.
+Available in both kilos and pounds and made to IPF specs, these Rogue Calibrated Steel Weight Plates have a tight weight tolerance of just 10 grams more or less than the stated weight, earning a 5 out of 5 for weight tolerances (more if I could give it).
 The 50.4-millimeter center opening fits Olympic barbells snugly and, like others with a tight center hub, may be a struggle to fit on cheaper bars that don’t fully conform to IPF specifications.

 I will note that the coating on these plates isn’t the best.
 The paint chips easily and although we haven’t used these plates as much as we’ve used some others, they look more worn than they should.
 They do look smooth when the paint is new, though.